FHantke/brave-browser-wiki/Status-Updates.md

 - [ ] Payments / Ledger impl
 - [ ] CI for builds using buildbot
 - [ ] Update client and server work to do updates
-- [ ] Refine tab shape to be better (Waiting on design from Brad's team)
 - [x] Multiple channels support
 - [ ] Fine tune Chrome default settings
 - [ ] Provide alternate UI or store to install extensions